Websites seem sluggish and downloads take forever. It’s frustrating — especially when you’re paying for high-speed internet.

 In most cases, internet speeds will be a bit slower when connected to any VPN.
 A VPN hides the IP address ISPs use to see who’s connected.
 Here’s the clue: If your internet speed is slower without a VPN active, your ISP is most likely throttling you.

 I suggest doing tests when you and your neighbors aren’t on video calls or streaming.
 Avoid the morning when everyone is taking meetings or the evening when we all fire up Netflix.
 Repeat this test several times over a few days to find an average.

-If you find your speeds are much better with a VPN, call your ISP to find out what’s going on.
+If your speeds are much slower with a VPN, call your ISP to find out what’s happening.
 They can speed up your connection in many cases without even making a house call.

 How to speed up your internet if you’re not being throttled

 If your speed test shows faster speeds without the VPN, it’s time to get to work to improve your connection.